selsamman/amorphic-docs/_posts/2014-01-01-model-persist.md

         }
     }

-The schema is an object where each property must the same name as you used when creating the object template.
+The schema is an object where each first-level property is the name of a template as you specified when creating the template.

-	var Ticket = objectTemplate.create("Ticket", {property definitions ....}};
+	var Ticket = objectTemplate.create({name: "Ticket"}, {property definitions ....}};

 The schema entry for each object template contains:

 * **documentOf** or **subDocumentOf** - the name of the collection this object template belongs to either as the main document or the sub-document.
 When using a SQL-based database the documentOf let's you treat a group of templates as a collection for the purpose of saving them all as a group.

-* **children** a list of the properties you have that reference arrays of objects that are part of another collection.
-In other words your one-to-many relationships.
-There is no need to mention references to sub-documents.
-You specify the name of the id property that will be used in the reference to tie it to this object

-* **parents** a list of properties you have that reference individual objects in another collection.
-In other words your many-to-one or one-to-one references.
-Again there is no need to reference sub-documents and you specifiy the name of the id property that be used in this object to refer to the foreign object.
+* **children** an object with a proporty for each one-to-many relationships to other templates with subordinate properties:

+    * **id** to define a column that will form the relationship.
+This column is automatically added to the child table.

+    * **fetch** an parameter that specifies whether the parent should automatically be fetched (see cascade below).

+  There is no need to reference parents in the same document when using a document-centric database such as MongoDB.
+Here is the template property for ticketItem of the Ticket template that corresponds to the schema above:

+        ticketItem: {type: Array, of: TicketItem}

+* **parents** an object with a property for each one-to-one relationship defined in the template with a subordinate properties:

+    * **id** to define a column that will form the relationship.
+This column is automatically added to the table of the template containing the reference to the parent.

+    * **fetch** an parameter that specifies whether the parent should automatically be fetched (see cascade below)

+  There is no need to reference parents in the same document when using a document-centric database such as MongoDB.
+Here is the template property for the creator property of the TicketItem template that corresponds to the schema above:

+        creator: {type: Ticket}

 A few notes on using schemas